BattletechModders/RogueTech/CustomUnits/Readme.txt

     "CannotPilotMechTag": "pilot_nomech_crew", - name of tag showing pilot CAN NOT control mech "BaysCountExternalControl":false - if true mechbays count controlled by external mod via API "ArgoBaysFix":1, -               - if BaysCountExternalControl is true and player controls Argo, active bays count is modified by this value.
+	"AllowVehiclesEdit": false - if true vehicles allowed to edit and move to/from storage.
-	"PlayerControlConvoyTag": "convoy_player_control" - tag added to lance's spawnEffects to turn on player controllable convoy to mechanic example from contract override definition:
+    "MechBaySwitchIconMech": "mech" - icon showing mech bays are showed "MechBaySwitchIconVehicle":"vehicle" - icon showing vehcile bays are showed "MechBaySwitchIconUp":"weapon_up" - icon to scroll bays up "MechBaySwitchIconDown":"weapon_down" - icon to scroll bays down "PlayerControlConvoyTag": "convoy_player_control" - tag added to lance's spawnEffects to turn on player controllable convoy to mechanic example from contract override definition:
 .............